johnraysimpson/stream-five-project/README.md

 ## Testing

 I would have liked to have used the automatic testing system that Django provides, which I also attempted to do.
 However, with the amount of code I needed to test I kept getting lost, often thinking “well how do I test this?”.
-This is something I would like to look further into in the future, for the time being you can find an extensive list of manual tests I performed in the wireframes, mockups and tests folder.
+This is something I would like to look further into in the future, for the time being you can find an extensive list of manual tests I performed in the `wireframes mockups and tests` folder.
 This also includes some rationale behind why certain variables were made.

 ## Deployment